T. Charles Gaastra

-Tjalke Charles Gaastra (1879 - 1947) was an American architect who worked in the American southwest in the first half of the twentieth century.
+Tjalke Charles Gaastra (1879 - 1947) was an American architect who worked in the American Midwest and Southwest in the first half of the twentieth century.
 He won the International Exhibit of Architecture in Berlin for the Gildersleeve house in Santa Fe, New Mexico which he designed for New Mexico Supreme Court justice, David Chavez.
 Gaastra was a major player in the Spanish Pueblo Revival architectural style in Santa Fe, New Mexico.